hdng/clonevol/README.md

 # ClonEvol
 Inferring and visualizing clonal evolution in multi-sample cancer sequencing.

+What's new?: Major overhaul of code and features, including sphere of cells, branch-based clonal evolution trees.
+Make sure you are running the latest version of ClonEvol in the following example.

 Join <a href="https://groups.google.com/forum/#!forum/clonevol">clonEvol mailing list</a> for annoucements, feature requests, Q/A, etc.

 The following figure demonstrates the reanalysis of a relapse acute myeloid leukemia case (AML1) published in Ding et al., Nature (2012).
 Top panel shows the original published fishplot, and the bottom panel shows the model inferred and visualized by ClonEvol.